wvmarle/ati0216_stepper_control/README.md

 ## Setting up the software
 There is a number of settings in stepper_control.ino that may be changed to set the specific behaviour of various functions such as speed and timing behaviour.
 Set them with care.

+## Uploading the software
+Set up the IDE:
+* Tools > Board: "ATtiny24/44/84"
+* Tools > Chip: "ATtiny84"
+* Tools > Clock: "8 MHz (internal)"

+Connect the USBASP to an available USB port of the computer; use the 6p-10p adapter to connect it to the green board with 2x3 pogopins.
+Press the pogopins gently into the openings next to the encoder; the pin marked MISO goes to pin 1 on the board (the one marked with a square around it).
+Then in the IDE click the Upload button to upload the sketch.

+It should be possible to program with the Mode switch connected and closed (untested); it shares one of the MCU connections with the programming header.
+If the stepper is connected and powered up it will move noisily during programming as also here some pins are shared.

 ## Board behaviour

 ### Starting up